Sponsorship obligations for standard business sponsors and other sponsors – if you are an approved:

 - Involved large underpayments or significant recovery of costs.

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you understand your sponsorship obligations or click here to find your answers.
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you understand your sponsorship obligations or click here to find your answers.

 041 222 4020 or WeChat: AUDvisa